Bonelab: Post-launch development

-Since the release of Bonelab the game has had seven patches (excluding public beta), but Brandon Laatsch has stated online that Bonelab is focused on core-work, while the predecessor Boneworks was more focused on content, resulting in more time being spent on updates.
-However the modding scene for Bonelab skyrocketed after launch with mods that added multiplayer, custom maps, more weapons, and avatars.
-In late December on X, Brandon asked the community if they would like to test the update over Christmas or wait till its all fleshed out and release then.
-Despite most of the community, specifically modders, stating that they wanted the update over Christmas, SLZ decided to delay the update. on the 25th of February 2024, Brandon posted an update on X, showing that bonelab would have mod browser mod.io integrated into the game, and also showing a brand new map named Test Chamber 02 that was cut from Boneworks.
+Since the release of Bonelab, the game has had seven patches (excluding public beta), but Brandon Laatsch has stated online that Bonelab is focused on core-work, while the predecessor Boneworks was more focused on content, resulting in more time being spent on updates.
+However, the modding scene for Bonelab skyrocketed after launch with mods that added multiplayer, custom maps, more weapons, and avatars.
+In late December on X, Brandon asked the community if they would like to test the update over Christmas or wait till it's all fleshed out and release then.
+Despite most of the community, specifically modders, stating that they wanted the update over Christmas, SLZ decided to delay the update.
+On the 25th of February 2024, Brandon posted an update on X, showing that Bonelab would have mod browser mod.io integrated into the game, and also showing a brand new map named Test Chamber 02 that was cut from Boneworks.
 On March 10, 2024, Brandon posted another teaser, showing the new level loading system.
-On May 9, 2024, Brandon confirmed that unless plans change, the 4th patch would be released in that same month, alongside this Brandon replied saying that more work went into this game then Duck Season.
-Another comment on the same day spoke about 5 more Patches.
-On June 6, 2024, Patch 4 released with very little issues, except for a few IK and player tracking bugs.
+On May 9, 2024, Brandon confirmed that unless plans change, the 4th patch would be released in that same month, alongside this Brandon replied saying that more work went into this game than Duck Season.
+Another comment on the same day spoke about 5 more patches.
+On June 6, 2024, Patch 4 was released with very few issues, except for a few IK and player tracking bugs.
 On July 18, 2024, Patch 5 released.
-On August 27, Patch 6 released, adding more features to the games SDK.
+On August 27, Patch 6 was released, adding more features to the games SDK.

 Reception

 Bonelab received "mixed or average reviews", according to the review aggregator website Metacritic.

 PC Gamer criticized the campaign's pacing, but enjoyed the improvements to melee combat, "most avatars I inhabited could swing a sword or club with ease...
 Blunt attacks land with satisfying weight".
 While disliking how prone the game was to causing motion sickness, Rock Paper Shotgun praised the gun handling of the game, writing that "the simulated weight and presence of Bonelab's two handed guns that makes it easy to keep track of where your hands are supposed to be".
 Road to VR felt the title's modding support had vast potential, but wrote that Bonelab's campaign had the same problems as its predecessor.
-UploadVR was impressed that the Meta Quest 2 version ran as well as it did, but noted numerous performance issues, "It’s certainly playable, but not a completely smooth experience".
+UploadVR was impressed that the Meta Quest 2 version ran as well as it did, but noted numerous performance issues, "It's certainly playable, but not a completely smooth experience".
+In September 2025 it was reported that over 2 million people have played Bonelab on Meta Quest 2 alone.